suwigyarathore/graphql-tools/readme.md

 * Creating in memory database
 * Adding Scalar types and Enum types
 * Adding List type
+* Using makeExecutable schema & resolver maps instead of buildSchema
+* Making project ready for graphql-tools

 ...
 To be Continued